top of page

 Balancing Vata Up North image Ayurvedic spiced hot night milk

 "When Vata is out of balance, we feel it.
 We feel anxious, ungrounded, uninspired, and uncertainty looms overhead.
 We need to reclaim our calm.
 We need to save ourselves.
 If not us who will?
 If not now, when?
 Well guided adjustments to food, lifestyle and herbs creates a lasting difference in our stress levels.
 Stress causes disease.
-We cannot change the world overnight, but we can create a resilience within us that helps us navigate choppy waters with inner stillness." -Veena | Saumya Ayurveda.
+We cannot change the world overnight, but we can create a resilience within us that helps us navigate choppy waters with inner stillness." -Veena, Saumya Ayurveda

 7.)
 Keep your head, ears, and neck covered and your feet warm.